aborg0/underscore.scala.js/README.md

 Documentation
 -------------

 The usage of underscore.scala.js is mostly similar to its parent library.
 The main difference is the usage of the `_`.
-In this library, it is replaced with the \u0952 (?)
-[DEVANAGARI STRESS SIGN ANUDATTA] (http://www.utf8-chartable.de/unicode-utf8-table.pl?start=2304)
+In this library, it is replaced with the two underscores, `__`.

 TODO